-There are some less well known treatments for trauma which I thought it would be useful to take a brief look at in this post (I have covered the more mainstream treatments in other posts in the TREATMENTS category of this blog0.
+There are some less well known treatments for trauma which I thought it would be useful to take a brief look at in this post (I have covered the more mainstream treatments in other posts in the THERAPIES AND SELF-HELP category of this site.
 The specific therapies I am going to outline are:

 1) THE COUNTING METHOD (intense, short-lived recollection)

 Let’s look at each of these in turn: